geekodour-archives/skillenza-iitg/README.md

 ------------------------------------------------------------------------------------------------
 Training the Deep Neural network
 --------------------------------
-Tensorflow DNN is trained gradient decent, with bio data fed from dataBO.json
+Tensorflow DNN is trained with gradient decent, with bio data fed from dataBO.json

 Correctnes ~ 80 %